panjunbingtj/whale/SECURITY.md

-# Running Apache Storm Securely
+# Running Whale Securely

-Apache Storm offers a range of configuration options when trying to secure your cluster.
+Whale offers a range of configuration options when trying to secure your cluster.
 By default all authentication and authorization is disabled but can be turned on as needed.
-Many of these features only became available in Storm-0.10.

 ## Firewall/OS level Security

-You can still have a secure storm cluster without turning on formal Authentication and Authorization.
+You can still have a secure whale cluster without turning on formal Authentication and Authorization.
 But to do so usually requires configuring your Operating System to restrict the operations that can be done.
 This is generally a good idea even if you plan on running your cluster with Auth.